-Points to be considered when evaluating a site for location of an on-site wastewater treatment system include identification of flood-prone areas; proximity of dwellings (both permanently and periodically inhabited) and other structures; location of nearby utilities including water supplies and water lines; proximity to surface waters, wetlands and other environmentally sensitive areas; terrain and other surface characteristics; subsurface conditions; prevailing winds and odor control; area for system replacement and/or expansion; and assimilative capacity of any potential receiving stream.
+Points to be considered when evaluating a site for location of an on-site wastewater treatment system include identification of flood-prone areas; proximity of dwellings (both permanently and periodically inhabited) and other structures; location of nearby utilities including water supplies and water lines; proximity to surface waters, wetlands and other environmentally sensitive areas; terrain and other surface characteristics; subsurface conditions; prevailing winds and odor control; and the area available for system replacement and/or expansion.
 Existing easements and rights of way should also be considered.
 Site characteristics may recommend one type of wastewater treatment system over another.
 Local temperature extremes may make it necessary to enclose the facilities to maintain treatment efficiency.